 Title: (If possible, lead with an action verb)

-Abstract: The abstract should be seven sentences, respectively summarizing the seven sections within the report.
+Abstract: The abstract should be no more than 200 words in length and summarize why the reform was important to undertake, what happened, and with what impact or anticipated impact.
 It is a goal of the journal to make abstracts available in both official languages.
 Authors are asked to provide an abstract in both English and French.
-If you have a concern about the two languages requirement, please feel free to email us at this address: firstname.lastname@example.org.
+If you have a concern about the two languages requirement, please feel free to email us.

 Keywords: Authors should provide 3-10 keywords that best describe their submission.